-Soon they decided it was high time to roll up their sleeves and make their own wine.
+Soon they decided it was high time to roll up his sleeves and make his own wine.
 Carlton Cellars’ first release was the 2001 Roads End Oregon Pinot Noir.
 This excellent small-batch wine quickly became a sought-after favorite among those in the know.
 In 2003 Dave planted the first block of Pinot Noir at our Estate Vineyard, just east of Carlton.
-Yet it wasn’t until the following year that Dave and Robin moved out to Oregon for real, along with Robin’s sister Brooke.
-It was a trek of Oregon Trail proportions, with the dog Lady Day and five cats in tow!
-Five vintages and many acres of new vines later, in 2007, Dave and Robin opened their very own Carlton Cellars winery facility and tasting room in the heart of Carlton.
-That year their hard work in the vineyard came to fruition with the release of their estate wine, Cape Lookout Oregon Pinot Noir.
+Five vintages and many acres of new vines later, in 2007, Dave opened his very own Carlton Cellars winery facility and tasting room in the heart of Carlton.
+That year his hard work in the vineyard came to fruition with the release of his first estate wine, Cape Lookout Oregon Pinot Noir.
 And now, with more varieties coming of age in the vineyard, and more wines being planned — this is just the beginning.
 Stay current with our new developments as they happen — events, special offers, new releases — by visiting us in person and online, and by signing up for our lively and informative newsletter, the Message in a Bottle.